swiftlang/swift/docs/LibraryEvolution.rst

 - Adding or removing a non-public, non-versioned setter is still permitted.
 - Changing from stored to computed or vice versa is forbidden, because it would break existing clients.
-- Changing the body of an accessor is permitted but discouraged; existing clients may use the new implementations, or they may use the implementations from the time they were compiled, or a mix of both.
+- Changing the body of an accessor is a `binary-compatible source-breaking change`.
-- Adding/removing observing accessors is likewise permitted but discouraged, for the same reason.
+- Adding/removing observing accessors is likewise a `binary-compatible source-breaking change`.
 - Changing the initial value of a stored variable is still permitted.
-- Changing the value of a constant is permitted but discouraged; like accessors, existing clients may use the new value, or the value from when they were compiled, or a mix of both.
+- Changing the value of a constant is a `binary-compatible source-breaking change`.
 - Adding or removing ``weak`` is forbidden.
 - Adding or removing ``unowned`` is forbidden.
-- Adding or removing ``@NSCopying`` to/from a variable is permitted but discouraged for the same reason; like accessors, existing clients may use the new behavior, or the behavior from when they were compiled, or a mix of both.
+- Adding or removing ``@NSCopying`` to/from a variable is `binary-compatible source-breaking change`.

 .. admonition:: TODO